ecolara3/cypress-introduction/README.md

+# Cypress.io Example Build

 This is an example application to introduce someone to Cypress.io, the UI Testing framework that can be found [here](https://www.cypress.io/)

-# Before you do anything, install packages
+## Before you do anything, install packages

 Run `npm install`